 Photo courtesy of Visit Carlsbad

 An extension of Tamarack Beach, Robert Frazee State Beach is a wide and sandy stretch of beach that stays relatively uncrowded.
 It begins at the northern end of Tamarack Beach and continues in front of the condos and homes that run along the coastline to the north.
 Robert Frazee State Beach and Tamarack Beach are connected by the Carlsbad Seawall Walk below and the promenade at street level.
 So, you can access one end of the paved pathway from this beach.
-There is also a small grass park adjacent to the nearby parking lot that provides a few benches overlooking the ocean and the Pine Avenue beach access ramp.
+There is also a small grass park adjacent to the nearby parking lot, providing a few benches overlooking the ocean and the Pine Avenue beach access ramp.

 Beach Activities: